Machine Learning Testing in an ADAS Case Study Using Simulation-Integrated Bio-Inspired Search-Based Testing: Introduction

-There is also a vigorous need for integration Verification and Validation (V\&V) of ML models deployed in self-driving cars to make sure that they are safe and dependable.
+Self-driving cars, as one of the pioneering examples of safety-critical AI systems, are one of the focus points for research studies on quality assurance of ML-driven systems.
+There is also a vigorous need for the integration Verification and Validation (V\&V) of ML models that are deployed in self-driving cars to make sure that they are safe and dependable.
 Many of the failures basically emerge in the interplay between software containing ML components, hardware, and remote sensing devices, e.g., sensors, cameras, RADAR, and LiDAR technologies.
 Hardware-In-the-Loop (HIL), simulation-based and field testing are common approaches for system-level verification of deployed ML models \cite{hawkins2021AMLASguidance}.
 System-level testing mainly targets defining a set of operational scenarios that could lead to failures.
 In this regard, in the ISO/PAS 21448 Safety of the Intended Function (SOTIF) standard \cite{SOTIF}---which addresses complementary aspects of functional safety in ISO 26262 \cite{ISO26262}---simulation-based testing has been considered a proficient approach and a proper complementary solution to the on-road testing.
 Testing on real-world roads is costly, does not scale to cover all the needed scenarios, and in addition, it is dangerous to create and execute critical scenarios.
 The use of virtual prototyping allows testing and verification at the early stages of the development and offers the possibility of efficient and effective testing.
-It can capture the whole of the operational environment to a great extent using thoroughgoing physics-based simulators \cite{borg2020digital}.
-Recently, a growing number of commercial and open-source simulators have been developed to support the need for realistic simulation of self-driving cars \cite{BeamNG, dosovitskiy2017carla, rong2020lgsvl}---we refer interested readers to a review by Rosique et al.~\cite{rosique2019systematic}.
+It can capture the whole of the operational environment to a great extent using high-fidelity autonomous driving simulators.

 \textbf{\textit{Research Challenge.}} In this study, we target an Advanced Driver-Assistance System (ADAS) that provides lane-keeping assistance.
 Effective and efficient system-level testing in simulation environments requires sophisticated approaches to generate critical test scenarios.
 The critical test scenarios are those that break or are close to break the safety requirements of the ADAS under test, which hence result in \textit{safety violations}.
 Generating effective test scenarios involves sampling from a large and complex set of test inputs.
 Several authors have shown the potential of search-based software test generation techniques to address this challenge.
 Various system-level testing techniques using different search-based testing approaches \cite{abdessalem2018learnable, gambi2019automatically, abdessalem2018testing, Moghadam2021Deeper, ebadi2021efficient, GABezier} for different types of ADAS, relying on simulators, have been proposed in recent years.